 With the launch of Ottolenghi’s latest baking book, Sweet, I’m tempted to quit work and take an adult gap year.
-Can adults even do that?
-Bake your way to happiness.
-As with most things bearing the Ottolenghi name, you can expect at least one but most possibly several, wild card ingredients that elevate the ordinary to exceptional.
+To bake.
+The book is pure joy.
+You can expect at least one wild card ingredient in most recipes that elevate the ordinary to exceptional.
 These Anzac biscuits are no exception.
-What can you expect from these biscuits?
-All the usual suspects, plus raisins, honey and bran flakes.
+With all the usual suspects, plus raisins, honey and bran flakes.
 The texture is slightly more toothsome and crisp, lie a biscuit.
 Not a cookie, that is.

 With each turn of the page, the choice of what to bake becomes increasingly difficult.
 The criteria for choice might lie with what’s familiar, ingredients in your pantry or the challenge of something new.
 Honestly, there’s not one bake in this book that I’d turn my nose up at.
 For my first recipe I settled on the Anzac biscuits.
 Anzac and I come a long way.
 We all have food history, the kind that steers us towards the choices we make and the way we eat.
 And this is mine.